Dissertation support for Master's students

 Writing a Master’s dissertation is a challenging task.
 For many students, it will be the largest piece of coursework they’ve ever undertaken.

-That’s why, each year, we run a series of workshops through the summer to help Queen Mary Master’s students overcome the challenging parts of the format and bring the best out of their research.
+That’s why, each year, we run a series of workshops to help Queen Mary Master’s students overcome the challenging parts of the format and bring the best out of their research.

 - Peer and tutor feedback on students' work

 - Q&A with Academic Skills tutors